This content is outdated and currently under review for accuracy. For the latest up-to-date product information please visit godaddy.com

 Unless you’ve been living under a rock for the past 30 years, you’ll know that Microsoft Office software rules the roost when it comes to creating documents.
 Indeed, names like Word, Excel and PowerPoint have entered the general lexicon, to the point where even non-users immediately understand what these terms mean.

 However, the suite is much more than simply those three programs.
-The complete package of Office 365 collaboration tools contains solutions for practically all of the day-to-day business needs you’ll face.
+The complete package of Microsoft 365 collaboration tools contains solutions for practically all of the day-to-day business needs you’ll face.

-We’ll go over some of those shortly, but every Office 365 plan from GoDaddy can take advantage of the following:
+We’ll go over some of those shortly, but every Microsoft 365 plan from GoDaddy can take advantage of the following:

 - Up to 1TB of secure cloud storage for created documents.